kevinwlu/iot/lesson8/README.md

 sudo apt-get install libatlas-base-dev

-# Install the latest numpy and scikit-learn by pip3 on a Raspberry Pi
+# Install NumPy, scikit-learn, TensorFlow, and Keras by pip3 on a Raspberry Pi

 sudo pip3 install -U numpy

 sudo pip3 install -U scikit-learn

+sudo pip3 install -U tensorflow

+sudo pip3 install -U keras

 # Use conda on Windows, or pip3 on Linux and macOS to install or update Python data analysis packages